 How can you protect against syphilis infection?

-- Having a long-term mutually single-partner-only relationship with someone who has tested negatively for syphilis.
+- Having only a long-term, mutually single partner who has tested negative for syphilis.

 What is the test for syphilis?